What to Expect When Moving to Chicago Alone

 Tons of New Activities

-Or, if you’re in the mood to treat yourself, you can explore some of the city’s world-renowned dining options.
-Enjoy Gibson’s Bar and Steakhouse’s melt-in-your-mouth lobster bisque while overlooking the Chicago River, or maybe the roasted rack of lamb at the Signature Room at the 95th, located 95 floors above the city.
-We don’t think there’s anything better than a sparkling glass of champagne and Michelin star quality food while watching the sun set over Chicago’s skyline.
+When you’re in the mood to treat yourself, you can explore some of the city’s world-renowned dining options.
+Enjoy Gibson’s Bar and Steakhouse’s melt-in-your-mouth lobster bisque while gazing at the Chicago River.
+Or, maybe devour the roasted rack of lamb at the Signature Room at the 95th, located 95 floors above the city.
+Imagine the perfection of sipping a sparkling glass of champagne and nibbling on Michelin-star food while watching the sun set over Chicago’s skyline.

 Lots of New Faces

-While we know that moving to a new city can be a little intimidating, you don’t have to worry about feeling alone once you move to Chicago.
-With over 8.8 million smiling faces and plenty of Midwestern friendliness, there are so many opportunities to expand your interests and make new friends along the way.
+While we know that moving to a new city can feel intimidating, you don’t need to worry about feeling alone once you move to Chicago.
+With over 2.7 million smiling faces and plenty of Midwestern friendliness, you will encounter so many opportunities to expand your interests and make new friends along the way.

-Whether you’re a beginner who is curious about kickboxing, or a distinguished karaoke master, there is a space for every interest.
+Whether you fit in as a beginner curious about kickboxing, or as a distinguished karaoke master, a space exists for folks of every interest.
 You can join jogging groups, weekly trivia nights, axe-throwing classes, dance clubs, female-only self defense classes, or cross fit.

-If volunteering is more your style, there are plenty of opportunities to give back to the amazing community that you’ve become a part of!
-Help out man’s best friend at One Tail At A Time Dog Rescue, or show off your cooking skills at Restaurant: Impossible.
-Chicago is a city of active and social people, and there are hundreds of ways to get involved!
+If volunteering suits your style better, there are plenty of opportunities to give back to this amazing community.
+Help out mankind’s best friend at One Tail At A Time Dog Rescue, or show off your gardening skills at the Global Garden Refugee Farm.
+Chicago is a city of active and social people, and you can get involved in hundreds of ways.

 How to Get Around

-Once you move to Chicago you won’t need a car.
-Parking is tricky to find and can often be expensive.
-But don’t worry, public transportation is consistent and easy to come by.
-Between the trains and the buses, you will always have a way to get where you want to go.
-(Read more insider tips on living in Chicago.)
+Once you move to Chicago, you won’t need a car.
+In many neighborhoods, parking poses a real challenge and gets expensive fast.
+But don’t worry, public transportation is consistent and easy to access.
+Between the trains and the buses, you will always find a way to get where you want to go.

-If you are inclined to a more physically engaging mode of transportation, you’ll be happy to know that Chicago is a very bike-friendly city!
-Aside from having the Lakefront bike path that stretches 19 miles north to south, most major streets have bike lanes to accommodate cyclers.
-If you don’t want to purchase and store a bike of your own, Divvy bikes are a quick and affordable hourly rental option.
-With docking stations located all over the city, you can easily locate a bike, then just as easily park it and dash without having to worry about locking it up.
+If you prefer a more physically engaging mode of transportation, you’ll discover that Chicago is a bike-friendly city.
+Aside from the lakefront bike path that stretches 19 miles north to south, most major streets have bike lanes to accommodate cyclers.
+If you don’t want to purchase and store a bike of your own, Divvy bikes provide a quick and affordable hourly rental option.
+With docking stations located all over the city, you can easily locate a bike, then just as easily park it and dash without worrying about locking it up.
+Lime electric scooters also litter city streets and give locals a quick ride once located with the company’s app.

-Between Lake Michigan lining the city to the east and striking high rises throughout, it’s hard to keep your eyes off of Chicago.
-There are several places throughout the city that offer spectacular views.
-Take a trip up to the Skydeck at Willis Tower for a breathtaking panoramic view of downtown.
+Between Lake Michigan to the east and striking high-rises throughout downtown, Chicago’s vistas capture the attention of any onlooker.
+In order to absorb the spectacular views on offer, take a trip up to the Skydeck at Willis Tower for a breathtaking panoramic view of downtown.
 Or, if you want the sights plus a refreshing cocktail, check out one of the many rooftop bars.
-Look out over Millennium Park in the open-air terrace at Cindy’s while sipping an old fashioned, and then hop down to the Z Bar and look over Michigan Avenue with a whiskey sour in hand.
+Look out over Millennium Park in the open-air terrace at Cindy’s while sipping an old fashioned, and then hop down to the Z Bar and watch the buzzing Michigan Avenue with a whiskey sour in hand.

-Pretty soon, you’ll wish you could have this view all the time.
-And the good news is, you can!
-Many of Chicago’s luxury apartments offer floor-to-ceiling views of this amazing city, giving you the chance to soak in your fantastic decision to move here every day of the year.
+Pretty soon, you’ll wish you could see these views all the time.
+And, actually, you can.
+Many of Chicago’s luxury apartments come with floor-to-ceiling windows that overlook this amazing city and give you the chance to bask in the fabulous outcome of your decision to move here solo.

-Of course, moving to Chicago will be an adjustment.
-But you don’t have to add the stress of apartment hunting to your list.
-Reach out to AptAmigo and get your own personal apartment expert who will make your move completely stress-free.
-Just brief us on your preferences, and our team of local experts will do the hunting for you, schedule a full day of tours and even cover your Ubers/Lyfts on tour day.
-Click below to submit your information, and your personal Chicago apartment expert will be in touch ASAP!
+Of course, moving to Chicago will require an adjustment period.
+But, you don’t need to add the stress of apartment hunting to your list.
+Reach out to AptAmigo and connect with your own personal apartment expert who will make your move completely stress-free.
+Brief your agent on your preferences, and our team of local experts will do the searching for you and schedule a full day of tours.

 About the Author